 Areas of Expertise

-- Matters relating to race, discrimination and social justice in K-12 education
+- Matters relating to race, equity and social justice in K-12 education

-- Educational technology as a platform for equity & social justice
+- Educational technology as a platform for inclusivity, equity & social justice

 - Culturally relevant/sustainable pedagogy

 - M.A., K-12 Teaching, National University

 - B.A., Social Science, University of California, Irvine